CianCoders/collectd-python-php-fpm-status/README.md

 The data is collected using the format:

-`phpfpm.pool.gauge.metric` for the master process, and `phpfpm.pool.process-N.gauge.metric` for each child process
+`phpfpm.pool-gauge-metric` for the master process, and `phpfpm.pool-process-N.gauge-metric` for each child process

 ## Enjoy!